 2. New Mexico Behavioral Health Institute, Las Vegas, New Mexico

 The New Mexico Behavioral Health Institute (NMBHI), located in Las Vegas, NM, is the only psychiatric hospital that is fully owned and operated by the state.
 On-site, NMBHI offers six units of inpatient adult psychiatric services and serves about 1,000 people in need per year.
-The hospital provides residential treatment for adults and adolescent males and also offers community-based services and long-term care.
+The hospital provides residential treatment for adults and adolescent males.

 Location and contact information: